-Let me take a guess, most of the time, they are sitting on a couch with snacks in their hands and just watching Netflix.
+Let me take a guess, mostly they are sitting on a coach with snacks in their hands and just watching Netflix.

-Or, sometimes during weekends they are just inside the room playing video games or sleeping all day.
+Or, sometimes in weekend they are just inside the room playing video games or sleeping all day.

 This is common with teens because they are experiencing some changes in their body.

-Things like, hormonal and chemical changes during puberty could be the main cause of unmotivated teens.
+Things like, hormonal and chemical changes during puberty can be the main cause of unmotivated teens.

 If, our sons or daughters are not motivated we all know that it is a bad thing.
-Lack of motivation in the long run may have some serious effects, like failing to go to school, anxiety and in the worst-case depression.
+It can mean some serious problem going on.
+Lack of motivation has some serious effects, like failing to go to school, anxiety and in the worst-case depression.

-It is common for parents of teenagers to feel frustrated about their teen’s laziness.
+It is common for parents of teenagers to feel frustrated about their teen laziness.
 And I am not different.
-My teens especially my second son is so skillful in being lazy that he can put a sloth to shame…
+My teens especially my second son what so skillful in being lazy that he can put a sloth to shame…

-Read on to get some insights on how I went about, and I hope it will help you too, to knock laziness out of your teenager.
+Read on to get some insights on how I went about, and I hope it will help you also to knock laziness out of your teenager…